Soho Radio

-Soho Radio is an independent online radio station that broadcasts live from London and from New York.
+Soho Radio is an independent radio station that broadcasts online from London and from New York, as well as on DAB in London.
 Its studios are based in Soho, London, and in Rockefeller Center in New York City.
-It was founded in 2014, with the New York branch opening in November 2020.
+It was founded May 2014, with the New York branch opening in November 2020.

 Location

 Soho Radio broadcasts live from a street side studio in Soho, London.
 The original studio at 22C Great Windmill Street in Soho opened in 2014.
 The studio featured a shop space at the front, used to host pop up residencies, shops, brands, and events.
 In June 2019, they opened their second studio at 33 Broadwick Street in Soho.
 In December 2020, Soho Radio launched in New York, broadcasting live from Rockefeller Center.

 Presenters

-Soho Radio has over 250 resident presenters covering all genres, including Primal Scream's Simone Marie, dub legend Dennis Bovell, Groove Armada's Tom Findlay, Unkle's James Lavelle, Jim Sclavunos of Nick Cave & The Bad Seeds, Metronomy's Anna Prior, DJ Norman Jay MBE and Anton Newcombe of The Brian Jonestown massacre.
+Soho Radio has over 250 resident presenters covering all genres.
+Notable hosts and guests include: